Long Beach DMV Hearing Attorney

-A DMV hearing may also be referred to as an administrative per se hearing or APS hearing.
-This is a hearing held at the local Drivers Safety Office of the California Department of Motor Vehicles.
-While held similarly to a court procedure, with evidence presented, a DMV employee (Hearing Officer), who has no legal training, will oversee this hearing and deliver a judgment/decision regarding the suspension of driving privileges.
+A DMV hearing may also be referred to as an administrative per se (APS) hearing.
+It is a hearing held at the local California Department of Motor Vehicles (DMV).
+While held similarly to a court procedure, with evidence presented, a DMV employee who has no legal training will oversee this hearing and deliver a judgment/decision regarding the suspension of driving privileges.